CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 ### Budget Steel

 Budget Steel represents poorly made steel that contains impurities, rusts easily, fractures, and generally isn't very useful.
-This should be used to represent things like a Genuine Katana From Nippon that was sold on craigslist for $50, or to represent things like armor that's been sitting in a mansion for two hundred years without maintenance.
+This should be used to represent things like a Genuine Katana From Nippon that was sold on craigslist for $50, or to represent things like armor that has been sitting in a mansion for two hundred years without maintenance.

 ### Mild Carbon Steel